appcircleio/ac-codepush-cli/CONTRIBUTING.md

-# Contributing to Appcircle Codepusg Command Line Interface
+# Contributing to Appcircle Codepush Command Line Interface

 ## Table of Contents